 When you define landscape design, it doesn’t sound that much different to gardening.
 It is the art of arranging and modifying the features of an area for aesthetic effect and practical application.
 See what we mean – this sounds a lot like how you would define gardening too.

 However, landscape design elevates the choices made to a conceptual level – dividing itself into hardscape and softscape – and considering such major concepts as harmony, balance, proportion, transition, plant form, plant texture, line, colour theory and focal point.
+You’ll definitely want to search for a landscape designer, for example, searching for Minnesota Landscape Designer online to find someone who is a professional if you don’t want to do it yourself.

 The major concepts you will want to know